khanhduytran0/LiveContainer/README.md

 If an app is already running in the first container, you'll be prompted to either open it in the second LiveContainer (gray icon) or terminate the current app and relaunch it in the first.
 If the app is already running in the second container, it will switch automatically.
 To use an app in the second container, you must convert this app to a shared app.
 You can do that by opening the first LiveContainer (blue), long press on your app, open the settings of your app and then "Convert to Shared App".
 After that, you can launch your app using LiveContainer2 (grey).

-### Fix File Picker
+### Fix File Picker & Local Notification
-Some apps may experience issues with their file pickers in LiveContainer.
-To resolve this, enable "Fix File Picker" in the app-specific settings.
+Some apps may experience issues with their file pickers or not be able to apply for notification permission in LiveContainer.
+To resolve this, enable "Fix File Picker & Local Notification" in the app-specific settings.

 ### "Open In App" Support
 - Tap the link icon in the top-right corner of the "Apps" tab and input the URL.
 LiveContainer will detect the appropriate app and ask if you want to launch it.